 People in the demolition company are like hooligans.
 If they can't fool you into moving they threaten you.
 Violence does happen.
 During forced demolitions they would deploy migrant workers to surround the houses to be torn down.

 How do you feel about moving away?

-I’m still talking frequently to my former neighbours.
-I have a good friend who was my neighbour; she was like my big sister.
+I’m still talking frequently to my former neighbors.
+I have a good friend who was my neighbor; she was like my big sister.
 Our relationship goes deeper than many real siblings’.
 The night before she moved we had a long night of talking about shared memories.
 Sometimes when I'm brushing my teeth I can’t help but imagining how wonderful it would be if there hadn't been a plan to tear down the house.
 Our house is bright and fresh air can come in easily.
 Once there was a film shooting team who chose to film here.
-We have a very big balcony; sometimes in the summer we didn’t turn on the AC – we could sit on the balcony and feel the cool breeze.
+We have a very big balcony; sometimes in the summer we didn’t turn on the AC—we could sit on the balcony and feel the cool breeze.